ComicSpace: Concept and early development

 Josh Roberts had created and run the webcomic directory OnlineComics.net since 2001, and began restructuring its codebase in the early summer of 2006.
-Robert had registered the domain name ComicSpace.com on a whim in 2005.
+Roberts had registered the domain name ComicSpace.com on a whim in 2005.
 In November 2006, shortly after being introduced to the social media website MySpace and longing for a break from the OnlineComics.net code, Roberts decided to build a comics-oriented version of MySpace to host on ComicSpace.com.
 ComicSpace launched within a month after being conceptualized, on December 5, 2006.
 Roberts sent out an email to the 4,600 webcomic creators who were registered on OnlineComics.net in order to give them a chance to register an account before making the website fully public.
 Because the actual webcomic hosting features were not in place yet, Roberts expected only a few hundred people to register.
 However, the website was an early hit, accumulating 3,500 members within the first week.
 Among these early users were cartoonists Warren Ellis, Dave Gibbons, Steve Rude, and Ed Brubaker.

 Roberts' initial plans for the website included to make RSS a major feature, and to allow users to specify their connection to the field of comics, letting users browse writers, artists, publishers, and retailers as sub-groups.
+Advertising network Project Wonderful was incorporated into ComicSpace shortly after its launch in late 2006.
+The service auctioned 16 small advertisements at the top of the ComicSpace website, and Roberts expected to earn $1,000 USD per month after Project Wonderful took its cut.

 When Joey Manley joined Roberts in 2007, he described ComicSpace as a user-generated content website, in order to contrast it with his own Modern Tales-family of curated subscription services.
 When asked what skills he and Roberts might bring to the table for ComicSpace, Manley noted that Roberts has experience with helping readers find and keep track of webcomics, while he had more experience with publishing and monetization himself.

-Advertising network Project Wonderful was incorporated into ComicSpace shortly after its launch in late 2006.
-The service auctioned 16 small advertisements at the top of the ComicSpace website, and Roberts expected to earn $1,000 USD per month after Project Wonderful took its cut.